suit-wg/architecture/draft-ietf-suit-architecture.md

 # Securing Firmware Updates {#securing}

-Securing the firmware update process itself is important.
-Failure to do so can help attackers to take control over the devices.
+Using firmware updates to fix vulnerabilities in devices is important but securing this update mechanism is equally important since security problems are exacerbated.
+Failure to secure the firmware update process will help attackers to take control over devices.

 End-to-end security mechanisms are used to protect the firmware image and the manifest.
 The following assumptions are made to allow